Refused entry to Israel: Prisoners of the Shabak, the police and the Civil Administration

 A Palestinian resident of the occupied territories who wishes to enter Israel, the settlements or the seam zone (the area between the Green Line and the separation wall/fence) for any reason – employment, business, to work their land trapped in the seam zone, travel to Jordan, obtain medical treatment in East Jerusalem or in Israel, visit relatives, visit an inmate in an Israeli prison, etc. – requires a permit (authorization to cross and be present in the seam zone).
 Tens of thousands of Palestinians from the occupied territories are subject to a sweeping “blacklisting,” one of the most serious aspects of the occupation regime.
 The blacklisting of Palestinians may be based on the claim they ostensibly represent a security threat (refusals by the Shabak); are being punished for entering Israeli to work without authorization or with forged documents (refusals by the police); because of various debts or being suspected of violating administrative regulations (prevented by the Civil Administration); or for innumerable other reasons.

-A significant portion of the blacklistings has no justifiable basis!
+A significant portion of the blacklistings have no justifiable basis!

 Since 2005 teams of Machsom Watch volunteers have been tracking blacklistings.
 We document them, submit complaints to the Civil Administration and other officials regarding those blacklisted and assist them to fill out the official forms needed to remove the prohibition on entry.
 They have issued a number of reports available on the Machsom Watch website summarizing the information they’ve collected.